SamirTalwar/monospacedmonologues.com/content/posts/2016-01-26--why-couple-data-to-behaviour.md

         }
     }

-We would consider this [a partially anaemic domain model][Anemic Domain Model], as one of the core concepts of the domain, the `Account`, is a simple data structure with no understanding of how it should behave.
+We would consider this [a partially anaemic domain model][anemic domain model], as one of the core concepts of the domain, the `Account`, is a simple data structure with no understanding of how it should behave.
 Refactoring brings the data and the behaviour together, but it doesn't allow us to change behaviour easily without modifying the `Account` class.

     public class Account {
         ...